davidseek/MMRealmCloud/README.md

 ## Motivation

 The goal of this project is to determine and expose best practices for using Realm and CloudKit together.
-Realm is a fantastic local storage solution for iOS.
-CloudKit is an essentially free cloud storage solution.
+- Realm: A fantastic local storage solution
+- CloudKit: Apple's essentially free cloud storage service

 ## Example